Packing tips

 - Keep your valuables, not in your luggage, but in your moneybelt.

-Get as many tiny travel locks as you have zippered compartments on your pack and daypack.
-I know that since Sept 11, you're not supposed to lock your bags when checking them in for a flight, but now there's a loophole.
-You can now buy special combination locks that have a red diamond-like symbol meaning they're TSA-friendly (baggage screeners carry a secret code and a special back-door key so they can open the lock if they feel the need to paw through your valuables and dirty undies). - If you're traveling with others and plan to check your luggage, distribute everybody's stuff throughout all the bags, so no one is left in the lurch should any one suitcase disappear.
+- Get as many tiny travel locks you have zippered compartments on your pack and daypack.
+Make sure it is one of the special combination locks that have a red diamond-like symbol meaning they're TSA-friendly (baggage screeners carry a secret code and a special back-door key so they can open the lock if they feel the need to paw through your valuables and dirty undies).

 - Let's see.
 Besides a waterproof bathroom bag for the toiletries I think that's it.